Safety Culture

 Over the past several years, academic research laboratories have received negative attention in the wake of laboratory accidents that resulted in bodily harm, and even death of laboratory personnel.
 The glaring issue with these accidents is that they were avoidable had the responsible institutions fostered a strong safety culture.

-In an effort to bolster the safety culture at Eastern Virginia Medical School (EVMS), Environmental Health & Safety (EH&S) has partnered with the Campus Health Safety and Environmental Management Association (CHSEMA) to assess the safety climate at EVMS.
+In an effort to bolster our safety culture, Environmental Health & Safety (EH&S) has partnered with the Campus Health Safety and Environmental Management Association (CHSEMA) to assess the safety climate.
 In the coming weeks, a safety climate survey will be deployed via email.

 References